tbolt/tbolt.space/_posts/2024-06-18-desktop-operating-systems-2024.md

 - Snap is a tragedy.
 I hate it.
 I will likely switch to Fedora due to it.
 - [Asahi Linux](https://asahilinux.org) looks amazing.

 There ya have it, my thoughts on modern desktop operating systems.
-Maybe I'll revisit this and do a follow-up in 5-10 years.
+Stay tuned for my thoughts on desktop operating systems in 2034.